 Legitimate cashier’s checks are nearly risk-free.
-In fact, they’re a preferred payment method for large transactions, such as real estate purchases, and they’re also useful for transactions with individuals you haven’t done business with before.
-That said, it’s prudent to watch for red flags as they’re commonly used by scammers.
+In fact, they’re a preferred payment method for large transactions, such as real estate purchases.
+They’re also useful for transactions with individuals you haven’t done business with before.

 Although a phony cashier’s check can look like the real thing, some fakes have telltale signs to tip you off.
-Consumer and retired persons’ interest group AARP offers these suggestions for spotting counterfeit checks:
+The Federal Deposit Insurance Corp. and AARP Bulletin offer these tips for spotting phony cashier’s checks:

-- Absence of a perforated edge indicating the check was printed on a business printer
+- Look for a perforated edge indicating the check was printed on a business printer.

-- Poor-quality logo or absence of a logo
+- Note a poor-quality logo or the absence of a logo.

-- Mismatched check numbers found in the top right corner and at the bottom right corner of the check
+- Look out for mismatched check numbers found in the top right corner and at the bottom right corner.

-- Shiny ink used for the routing, account and check numbers at the bottom of the check
+- Inspect the ink because fake checks often feature shiny ink used for the check, account and routing numbers at the bottom.

-- A routing number that’s longer or shorter than nine digits
+- Read the routing number — one that’s longer or shorter than nine digits is likely fake.